You may have some jewelry about which you would like more information. There are generally two areas of interest... market value

 antique malls, shows and on the internet.
 Using the search engines, eBay or

-definitive, but can give you general ideas about value.
+selling prices, but can give you general ideas about value.
 In addition, these

 Jewel Chat